floooh/chef-emscripten/README.md

 ### Description ###

-Setup an emscripten build environment.
+This is a Chef cookbook to setup an emscripten build environment.

 What happens under the hood: